nyrahealth/CrisperWhisper/README.md

 ## 3. Usage

-Here's how to use CrisperWhisper++ in your Python scripts:
+Here's how to use CrisperWhisper in your Python scripts:

 ### 3.1 Usage with 🤗 transformers